Anne Spencer

-Spencer holds an important place as a widely anthologized poet, and was the first Virginian and one of three African American women included in the highly influential Norton Anthology of Modern Poetry (1973).
-As a civil rights activist for equality and educational opportunities, she and her husband Edward, with close friend Mary Rice Hayes Allen and others, revived the chapter of the NAACP in Lynchburg, Virginia, which had begun in 1913.
+Spencer is a widely anthologized poet, and was the first Virginian and one of three African-American women included in the highly influential Norton Anthology of Modern Poetry (1973).
+As a civil rights activist for equality and educational opportunities, she and her husband Edward, with close friend Mary Rice Hayes Allen and others, revived the chapter of the NAACP in Lynchburg, Virginia, which they were also responsible for establishing in 1913.
 In association with James Weldon Johnson, the branch became fully active with ninety-six members as of July, 1918.
 The Spencers' home became an important center and intellectual salon for guests and dignitaries such as Langston Hughes, Marian Anderson, George Washington Carver, Thurgood Marshall, Martin Luther King Jr., James Weldon Johnson, and W. E. B. Du Bois.
 Anne Spencer also loved her garden and her cottage, Edankraal, which her husband Edward built for her as a writing studio in the garden behind their home.
 The name Edankraal combines Edward, Anne, and kraal, the Afrikaans word for enclosure or corral.

 Life

 Early life

 Anne Bethel Bannister was born in Henry County, Virginia, to Joel Cephus Bannister and Sarah Louise Scales, African Americans who were determined to make a better life for their daughter.
 Her parents worked on a plantation after their marriage.
 Although her father Joel was born a slave in 1862, Anne's parents were part of the first generation of African Americans whose childhood followed the abolition of slavery.
+Looking at her previous 5 generations, they were also all enslaved.

 As an only child, Anne was the center of her parents' affections, though they separated over differences in ideas about child rearing.
 After the separation, Anne Bannister was then known as Anne Scales, taking her mother's maiden name.
 Mother and daughter moved to West Virginia and settled in Bramwell, a town whose acceptance of African Americans and immigrants was unusual for the time.
 Anne lodged in the home of the Dixie family while her mother worked as a cook at a local inn.
-William T. Dixie, a proprietor of his own barber shop, his wife, Willie Belle, and their five children, were prominent members of the African American community.
+William T. Dixie, a proprietor of his own barber shop, his wife, Willie Belle, and their five children, were prominent members of the African-American community.